-Entities that can seek 501(c)(3) determination from the IRS include corporations, trusts, community chests, LLCs, and unincorporated associations.
+Entities that can seek 501(c)(3) determination from the IRS include corporations, trusts, community chests, LLCs1, and unincorporated associations.
 The overwhelming majority of 501(c)(3) organizations are nonprofit corporations.

 One of the most distinct provisions unique to Section 501(c)(3) organizations as compared with other tax exempt entities is the tax deductibility of donations.
-26 U.S.C. § 170, provides a deduction, for federal income tax purposes, for some donors who make charitable contributions to most types of 501(c)(3) organizations2.
+26 U.S.C. § 170, provides a deduction, for federal income tax purposes, for donors who make charitable contributions to most types of 501(c)(3) organizations2.

 Other unique provisions tend to vary by state.
 Like federal law, most states allow for deductibility for state income tax purposes.
 Also, many states allow 501(c)(3) organizations to be exempt from sales tax on purchases, as well as exemption from property taxes.
 Special nonprofit, bulk rate postage discounts are available from the Post Office to qualifying organizations.

+Private operating foundation.
 The third category is the least common: private operating foundation.
 These organizations often maintain active programs similar to public charities, but may have attributes (such as close governance) similar to a foundation.
 As such, private operating foundations are often considered hybrids.
 Most of the earnings must go to the conduct of programs.
-Donation deductibility is similar to a public charity[2,3].
+Donation deductibility is similar to a public charity.

 501(c)(3) organizations are highly regulated entities.
 Strict rules apply to both the activities and the governance of these organizations.
-No part of the activities or the net earnings can unfairly benefit any director, officer, or any private individual, and no officer or private individual can share in the distribution of any of the corporate assets in the event the organization shuts down.
+No part of the activities or the net earnings can unfairly benefit any director, officer, or any private individual.

-Further, lobbying, propaganda or other legislative activity must be kept relatively insubstantial.
+Further, lobbying, propaganda or other legislative activity must be kept relatively insubstantial5.
 Intervention in political campaigns or the endorsement/anti-endorsement of candidates for public office is strictly prohibited.

-In order for a corporation or other qualifying entity to receive 501(c)(3) status, it must apply to the IRS for recognition by filing Form 1023, Application for Recognition of Tax Exemption.
+In order for a corporation or other qualifying entity to receive 501(c)(3) status, it must apply to the IRS for recognition by filing Form 1023 (or Form 1023-EZ), Application for Recognition of Tax Exemption.
 The application is a thorough examination of the organization’s structure, governance and programs.

 - Regulations specify which such deductions must be verified in order to be allowed.